 Popeyes sparked a national craze to crown the best fried chicken sandwich, and it’s safe to say that Southerns certainly delivered.
 With a line wrapped down the width of Woldenberg Park, they easily dominated the 2019 Fried Chicken Fest with their Nashville Hot Chicken Sandwich.
 Spicy chicken, pickles, mayo and slaw - a simple recipe, yet so satisfying.

 You don’t have to wait for the next chicken fest to enjoy one.
-Follow Southerns on social and see which local brewery they’re popping up at next.
-Wrong Iron, Miel and Urban South are a few of their favorites.
+Follow Southerns on social media and see which local brewery they’re popping up next.
+Wrong Iron, Miel, and Urban South are a few places where you might find the sandwich.

 Oak Street PoBoy Festival - Creole Hot Sausage Po-boy, Vaucresson Sausage Co.